-The GCC was first established through the signing of the Charter of the Gulf Cooperation Council in 1981.
+The Gulf Cooperation Council, or GCC, is an intergovernmental organization made up of six member nations, all located in the Persian Gulf.
+Also known as the Cooperation Council for the Arab States of the Gulf, the GCC was first established in the Charter of the Gulf Cooperation Council in 1981, in response to the Iraq/Iran war, to establish a unified front against the spread of violence.
+With the exceptions of Iraq and Iran, every Arab state in the Persian Gulf belongs to the GCC.
 The GCC's goal is to promote unity across member nations based on shared objectives and similar political and cultural views, which are based on the beliefs of Islam.